TGiles/static-site/blog/posts/2021/async-cold-brew.md

 One thing you'll notice in your console with this updated implementation is that "Adding some water to carafe!" immediately follows "Grabbing a bag of coffee", instead of "grabbed a bag of coffee".
 This is because of the asynchronous nature of the `getCoffeeBeans()` and `partiallyFillCarafeWithWater()` functions.
 JavaScript calls `getCoffeeBeans` which immediately logs "Grabbing a bag of coffee" and returns a Promise.
 Then we call `partiallyFillCarafeWithWater` which immediately logs "Adding some water to carafe!" and returns a Promise.
-Since the promise returned by the carafe resolves quicker than the beans promise, we end up logging "added some water" before "Grabbed a bag of coffee".
+Since the promise returned by the carafe resolves quicker than the beans promise, we end up logging "added some water" before logging "Grabbed a bag of coffee".

 In this case, we're going to measure the overall time and compare to our previous implementations.
 The synchronous implementation, given that the example brew time is two minutes, would take 180 seconds of blocking time.
 If we were using the true brew time, it would take 12+ hours of blocking time.